YeonV/color-app/README.md

 onetime: http://localhost:3000/drone

+idea:
+multiple clients, one master (drone) clients can update their own color and position drone can update color and position of each client

+state:
-atm all is handled via http requests.
+currently all is handled via http requests. so no realtime updates. needs refresh page to see changes

 todo:  move everything to websockets, to make update sync in realtime